varijkapil13/Sphere_ImageBackend/README.md

 You can then send requests to `http://localhost/sphere/api/v1/...`

-See API Endpoints for more details on endpoints
+See imageapi.py for more details on endpoints